 Kehnemouyi helped to obtain $406,720 in federal funding from U.S. Department of Education to equip six set up of wireless mobile classrooms to serve the engineering and computer science programs both on and off campus.
 He served as the principle investigator for the Fund for Improvement of Post Secondary Education (FIPSE) grant.
 This $471,142 grant from U.S. Department of Education focused on increasing the number of underrepresented students in engineering.
 The project was highlighted in the FIPSE Newsletter, a national newsletter published in August 2010.
-Kehnemouyi's leadership, as co-principle investigator, also helped to secure a four-year, $600,000 grant from the National Science Foundation (NSF) Scholarships in Science, Technology, Engineering, and Mathematics (S-STEM) for “ACCESS Engineering and Computer Science” (Achieving Community College Excellence, Success, and Scholarship in Engineering and Computer Science).
-Each year, this scholarship program supports over fifty promising engineering students at Montgomery College as well as a select group of MC transfer engineering students.
+Kehnemouyi's leadership, as co-principle investigator, also helped to secure two four-year, $600,000 grant from the National Science Foundation (NSF) Scholarships in Science, Technology, Engineering, and Mathematics (S-STEM) for “ACCESS Engineering and Computer Science” (Achieving Community College Excellence, Success, and Scholarship in Engineering and Computer Science).
+Each year, this scholarship program supports over fifty promising engineering and computer science students at Montgomery College as well as a select group of MC transfer students.

 The focus for the Science, Engineering, and Technology (SET) area is on providing instruction and support services for students enrolled or majoring in SET courses.
-SET engages in the following activities that contribute to student enrollment, retention, and success:
+SET engages in the following activities that contribute to student access, retention, and completion:

 - provides high quality instruction in transfer, general education, and developmental courses to enable students to achieve their educational goals

-- encourages the continued development of professional and support personnel in the unit
+- encourages the continued professional development of faculty and staff in the unit

 - evaluates programs and operations to ensure that they meet student and community needs

 - creates and maintains an environment in which institutional objectives can be achieved

-- develops partnership with business, industry, Montgomery County Public Schools, and transfer institutions
+- develops partnership with business, industry, Montgomery County Public Schools, and receiving institutions